3.9 C

 Family-friendly fun

-For families with children, the new play exhibition Postis is a must-visit.
+For families with children, the new play exhibition POSTIS is a must-visit.
 Here, kids can sort packages, deliver letters, and become little postal heroes themselves.
-This interactive space ensures that even the youngest visitors can be part of the postal adventure in a fun and engaging way.
+This interactive space lets even the youngest visitors join the postal adventure hands-on and playfully.

 Special exhibitions at the Postmuseum

 In addition to the permanent exhibits, the museum also features a temporary photo exhibition.
 It offers a dual perspective on the postal system.
 Andy Allen-Olivar, a contemporary photographer and postal enthusiast, is the artist.
 He uses a pinhole camera inside a package to capture the postal system in Gothenburg.
-Meanwhile, Nils Johansson, a postman and photographer who worked in the 1960s, documented his colleagues during their daily routines.
+Nils Johansson, a postman and photographer who began his career in the 1940s, captured his colleagues’ daily routines through his lens, blending his passion for work and artistry.
 These exhibits provide a unique, visual narrative that complements the historical displays.

 Culinary delights await